Hunt Guidelines and Hunt Recommendations Process

 - Hunt Recommendations – which happens three times annually

 - Commission Orders – approved by the Commission and published in the hunting regulations

 While this is no simple task, a guiding principle requires continually refining the process through better science-based management and extensive public involvement.

 It all starts with the Hunt Guidelines.
-Every two years, on odd numbered years, the department revises the guidelines for the Commission to approve.
+Every five years, the department revises the guidelines for the Commission to approve.
 The public’s input is encouraged.
 The Hunt Guidelines provide the biological and social parameters that make up the “recipes” used by wildlife managers to formulate the annual hunt recommendations (season dates, permits allocated, etc.) in which sportsmen participate.
 The Commission approves the guidelines at its public meetings.

 Guidelines Process Timeline & Public Involvement

 With the guidelines in place, and survey data in hand, wildlife managers and game specialists propose the permit allocations on a unit-by-unit basis resulting in the proposed Hunt Recommendations.
 After the public comment period and once approved by the Commission, the recommendations are incorporated into the hunting regulations.
-This is done three times a year, starting with the main fall Arizona Hunting and Trapping regulations, followed by the Spring Turkey, Javelina, Buffalo and Bear supplement and then the Pronghorn Antelope and Elk supplement.
-Each of these regulations contains all the information needed for applying for a hunt permit-tag through the draw, what hunts are over-the-counter nonpermit-tags, open areas and season dates, and youth hunting opportunities.
+Hunt recommendations are now approved for two years.
+The commission has the ability to amend hunts prior to the second year, if they determine it is necessary.
+The hunting regulations contain all the information needed for applying for a hunt permit-tag through the draw, what hunts are over-the-counter nonpermit-tags, open areas and season dates, and youth hunting opportunities.